 - Magnuson-Stevens Fishery Conservation and Management Act (Essential Fish Habitat).
 An evaluation for Essential Fish Habitat (EFH) pursuant to the Magnuson-Stevens Fishery Conservation and Management Act was performed in the FEIS, and conservation recommendations were provided by the NMFS.
 Subsequent to USACE (2001), the Philadelphia District conducted a new EFH assessment (contained within this EA) to address changes in the project, additions of new Federally managed species, and changes in existing conditions.
 The Philadelphia District is requesting a review of the EFH assessment in this EA. - Clean Water Act Section 404(b)(1) Evaluation.
 An evaluation was performed in accordance with the Section 404(b)(1) guidelines in the FEIS in September 2001. - Clean Water Act Section 401 Water Quality Certification (WQC).
 A Section 401 WQC was provided by NJDEP in 2009.
 This WQC was later modified in 2009 to include an expansion of the C1 Borrow Area. - Coastal Zone Management Act Federal Consistency Determination.
 A Federal consistency determination was provided by NJDEP in 2009.
 This determination was later modified in 2009 to include an expansion of the C1 Borrow Area. - Coastal Barrier Resources Act (CBRA).
 Project actions within the CBRA area "NJ-08P" are not restricted under CBRA because this area is designated as an "Otherwise Protected Area (OPA)". - Section 106 National Historic Preservation Act.
 In 2001, the NJSHPO concurred with the District's "No adverse effect" determination provided that identified targets exhibiting shipwreck characteristics be avoided with the implementation of no entry buffer zones and monitoring during construction.
 A subsequent no effect determination was concluded by the NJSHPO in 2009 for the expansion of the C1 Borrow Area. - Clean Air Act (CAA).
-A CAA statement of conformity was signed in 2001.
-However, subsequent to the FEIS, the Corps of Engineers performed an analysis of NOx and VOC emissions resulting from project construction activities.
-The NOx emissions exceed the threshold that triggers General Conformity.
-The Philadelphia District is coordinating with the NJDEP and the Regional Air Team to develop a conformity plan; however, no viable plan is currently available.
+Project emissions exceed the 100 tons/year of NOx threshold for an area designated as "marginal non-attainment for ozone".
+This exceedance triggers a General Conformity review.
+Several options to mitigate for this exceedance are being considered that would bring this project into compliance.
+These options are discussed in the Statement of Conformity in Appendix C.